centralchaos/maybe_finance_hass/maybe_finance/README.md

-# maybe_finance_hass
+# Maybe Finance Addon for Homeassistant

 ## Introduction

 Maybe Finance is a personal finance management application that helps you track your expenses, income, and investments.
 This addon allows you to run Maybe Finance within Home Assistant as an addon.

-## Disclaimer
+> [!IMPORTANT]

-The installation of this addon could take multiple minutes since the image is built on the device.
+> The installation of this addon could take multiple minutes since the image is currently built on the device.

 ## Installation